Online Gaming Industry Challenges New Tamil Nadu Ban

 Industry advocates point out that responsible and ethical gaming standards are in the interest of all stakeholders.
 Gaming companies have self-regulation charters that require them to offer only skill games to adults.
 Other touchstones include information and advertising disclosures and, most importantly, a responsible gaming policy.
 The latter has proven particularly effective in mature gaming markets like Europe, the UK, the US, and Australia.

 Market experts have been hoping to see a well-structured regulation for the industry for years.
-In its absence, the AIGF stresses the exclusion of poker, rummy, and other skill-based real-money games from the definition of gambling in most states.
+In its absence, the AIGF stresses the exclusion of poker.
+As well as rummy, and other skill-based real-money games from the definition of gambling in most states.

 Going Around in a Vicious Circle